weiserlab/ambuj/cs4222_tutorial3.md

 | Determine the water level in a tank situated on top of a building? |
 | Generate a 3D mapping of historical structures? |

-[3] **Question 3:** Molex is a producer of thin-film/flexible batteries (https://www.molex.com/molex/products/family/thinfilm_battery).
-These batteries are rated (https://www.molex.com/webdocs/datasheets/pdf/en-us/0132990001_ACCESSORIES.pdf) with a capacity of 10 mAH/voltage of 3V.
+[3] **Question 3:** Molex is a producer of [thin-film/flexible batteries](https://www.molex.com/molex/products/family/thinfilm_battery).
+These batteries are [rated](https://www.molex.com/webdocs/datasheets/pdf/en-us/0132990001_ACCESSORIES.pdf) with a capacity of 10 mAH/voltage of 3V.

 a.
 Please compute the battery lifespan when powering the following componenets of IoT devices solely (no other component is powered):